IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

-   rstring vgwSessionId, // Unique identifier of a voice call boolean isCustomerSpeechData, // Is it customer's speech? int32 vgwVoiceChannelNumber, // Voice channel number of this speech data rstring callStartDateTime, // call start date time i.e. system clock time rstring callerPhoneNumber, rstring agentPhoneNumber,
+   rstring vgwSessionId, // Unique identifier of a voice call boolean isCustomerSpeechData, // Is it customer's speech? int32 vgwVoiceChannelNumber, // Voice channel number of this speech data boolean endOfCallSignal, // Is it the end of a call for a voice channel? rstring callStartDateTime, // call start date time i.e. system clock time rstring callerPhoneNumber, rstring agentPhoneNumber,